 If you use Windows 10, check out the Ransomware protection feature below.

-Extra: How to prevent ransomware attack using Windows Security
+Extra: How to prevent ransomware attacks using Windows Security

 Windows 10’s built-in Windows Security Center has a new Ransomware protection feature that protects your files when the computer is infected.
 By the way, this feature is available in the upcoming Windows 11, too.